Is it hard to find our life purpose?

 Finding your life purpose is a life-long journey.
 It’s okay to take it one step at a time.
 It’s normal to pause and reevaluate regularly.
 And it’s okay to feel overwhelmed.
 Nothing worth doing is easy, and this will not always be easy.

 You may encounter frustrations and challenges along the way.
-Some days, you’ll throw your hands up in the air in defeat.
-But then remember DON’T GIVE UP!
+Some days, you’ll throw your hands up in the air in defeat but DON’T GIVE UP!